pascalfriederich/vaskas-space/README.md

 # Welcome to Vaska's space
 This repository contains a list of 1947 Iridium complexes, including their geometry (xyz files) and energy barriers for the hydrogen splitting reaction.

-For more information, please read our [ChemRxiv](https://chemrxiv.org/).
+For more information, please read our paper on [ChemRxiv](https://chemrxiv.org/).

 The data loader (vaskas_data_loader.py) provides some basic functionality to load the complexes.